AnacletoLAB/ensmallen/bindings/python/README.md

 ## Solving the GLIBC__2.29__ not found error
 This means that the linux package were built on a system with a really new Libc version.
 This can be solved by compiling your own bindings.
-In order to be compatible with as many systems as possible, we suggest to build them on Ubuntu 16.04 or Centos6.9.
+In order to be compatible with as many systems as possible, we suggest to build them on the official Manylinux1 docker.

 # Exploiting Avx
 The library vec_rand which is used in the crate can take advantage in using Avx instructions/